usnistgov/gzaprsworld/README.md

 ![Gazebo XTerm](./images/gzworldsetup_gzterm.gif)

-Gazebo will load slowly and
+Gazebo will load slowly and eventually you will see the Agility Lab:

 ![Gazebo Scene](./images/gzworldsetup_aprslab.gif)